-While in Cairo, tourists are amazed with the center of town, as well as with the shopping at the Khan al-Khalili bazaar.
+While in Cairo, tourists are amazed at the center of town, as well as with the shopping at the Khan al-Khalili bazaar.

 Warnings & Dangers in Cairo

 OVERALL RISK: MEDIUM

 Even though there is a possibility of a terrorist attack in Cairo, the authorities are doing their best to make the city as safe as possible.
-Security measures are at the highest level and tourists are protected by special police force.
+Security measures are at the highest level and tourists are protected by a special police force.
 Violent crime risk is not so high, but petty theft risk is increasing, so it is better not to show off your money in public.

 TRANSPORT & TAXIS RISK: MEDIUM

 PICKPOCKETS RISK: HIGH

-Millions of travellers come to Cairo to see one of the world’s seven wonders – the Great Pyramids – and certainly bring money with them, so thieves, that use different strategies to rob people, are attracted by them and they frequently operate here.
-The stealing of wallets and valuables from distracted tourists who are focused on the beauty of the sights, is the easiest way to get money, so bear in mind the fact that you can become an easy prey if you do not look at your personal belongings.
+Millions of travelers come to Cairo to see one of the world’s seven wonders – the Great Pyramids – and certainly bring money with them, so thieves, that use different strategies to rob people, are attracted by them and they frequently operate here.
+The stealing of wallets and valuables from distracted tourists who are focused on the beauty of the sights is the easiest way to get money, so bear in mind the fact that you can become an easy prey if you do not look at your personal belongings.

 NATURAL DISASTERS RISK: MEDIUM

 MUGGING RISK: MEDIUM

-There have been reports of some kidnappings in distant areas, but it was usually the case of kidnapping Egyptians, and not tourists.
+There have been reports of some kidnappings in distant areas, but it was usually the case of kidnapping Egyptians and not tourists.
 In major cities like Cairo, there is no threat of being kidnapped.
 Muggers frequently tend to steal sports cars and they have arms with themselves.
-The best solution is to give them the car, because that is the only way not to be harmed by them.
+The best solution is to give them the car because that is the only way not to be harmed by them.

 TERRORISM RISK: HIGH

 SCAMS RISK: HIGH

 Taxi scams are the most frequent ones as many drivers overcharge tourists if they notice that you do not know the city and most taxis do not have meters, so the driver determines the price.
 The best way to protect yourself from this scam is to agree on the price before you get in the taxi.
 A taxi may also stop at some type of perfume shop or any other shop that he/she get the provision from and there you will be forced to buy something.

 WOMEN TRAVELERS RISK: HIGH

 Unlike in many other countries, female travelers are not advised to come alone in Cairo.
 Even though many of them spend their holiday without having problems, there have been reports of women being attacked.
 Women should be dressed modestly.
-In each train, there is a separate car for them, usually placed in the middle of the train.
+On each train, there is a separate car for them, usually placed in the middle of the train.